 5. Learning platforms.

 Most online courses will have some kind of central learning platform.
 This is usually where discussion forums and e-resources are hosted, and where you can submit finished work.
-Tools like Canvas (not to be mixed up with Canvas Network, a provider of short courses) and Blackboard are often used by universities, but there’s a range of options available.
+Universities often use tools like Canvas (not to be mixed up with Canvas Network, a provider of short courses) and Blackboard, but there’s a range of options available.

 Pros of online learning tools

-There are a lot of positives to using online learning tools – that’s one of the reasons distance learning continues to grow in popularity!
-It’s also why so many schools have adopted online learning techniques as a way to deal with the Covid-19 pandemic.
+There are many positives to using online learning tools – that’s one reason distance learning continues to grow in popularity!
+It’s also why so many schools have adopted online learning techniques to deal with the Covid-19 pandemic.

 1. Ability to study anywhere.